If you’re looking for an easy homemade cat treat recipe for a sensitive stomach, you’ll love our tuna bites!

 - Heat oven to 330 degrees Fahrenheit and bake for about 15 minutes or until hard.

 Note: This dough will want to fall apart more easily due to the coconut flour.
 However, the coconut flour adds a great element for the cats fur and overall health.
-If dough is too dry, add up to ⅓ cup Water.
+If the dough is too dry, add up to ⅓ cup Water.

 What makes this a good homemade cat treat recipe for a sensitive stomach?